clintmillerportfolio/clintmillerportfolio.github.io/_portfolio/0_project.markdown

 That “failure” led me to an important breakthrough.
 In an organization of that size:

-It’s better to create guidelines than barriers
+It’s better to create guidelines than barriers.

 Siloed teams within AT&T were going to spin up new apps no matter what.
 Instead of being gatekeepers, it made more sense to give them the tools to succeed.
 That’s why the design system pitch I created is my favorite deliverable of the project, even if it wasn't as implemented as widely as I hoped.

 Our stakeholders had more control over the myAT&T app than the rest of the ecosystem.
 The flagship saw the most change when the project ended.
 Every day millions of people use it to shop and pay bills.
-Our recommendations vastly improved the visual design, navigation and usability.
+Our recommendations vastly improved the visual design, navigation and usability for them.

 I learned a lot on this project.
 I learned how to work better with their teams and ours.
 I learned more about strategy and design.
-I learned that sometimes the best process still won't yield the results you hoped for.
+I learned that sometimes the best process still won't yield all the results you hoped for.